dknowles2/home-assistant.io/source/_integrations/schlage.markdown

 - **1-Touch Locking** - When enabled, locks the lock with a press of the Schlage button.
 - **Keypress Beep** - Controls whether the lock will emit beeping tones on use.

-## Remove integration
+## Removing the integration

-This integration can be removed by following these steps:
+This integration follows standard integration removal.
+No extra steps are required.

 {% include integrations/remove_device_service.md %}